zarr-developers/zarr-python/docs/tutorial.rst

 ========

-Zarr provides classes and functions for working with N-dimensional arrays that behave like NumPy arrays but whose data is divided into chunks and compressed.
+Zarr provides classes and functions for working with N-dimensional arrays that behave like NumPy arrays but whose data is divided into chunks and each chunk is compressed.
 If you are already familiar with HDF5 then Zarr arrays provide similar functionality, but with some additional flexibility.